Safety Guidelines

 Ever see that little TCP number on vehicles and wonder what it means?

-A TCP number means you’re working with a properly licensed and insured transportation company.
+A TCP number means you’re working with an appropriately licensed and insured transportation company.
 It means all safety and security protocols are in place to keep you and your fellow passengers safe.
-It means that a full inspection by the Santa Barbara County Sheriff’s office took place and certified that companies' vehicles are safe to operate.
+It means that a full inspection by the Santa Barbara County Sheriff’s Office took place and certified that the companies' vehicles are safe to operate.

-TCP numbers are required for all for-hire transport in the state of California to ensure that they meet all of the state, local, and federal requirements to operate and keep you safe!
+TCP numbers are required for all for-hire transport in California to ensure that they meet all of the state, local, and federal requirements to operate and keep you safe!

 For more information, or to see if your transportation company is registered with the Public Utilities Commission, visit https://tcportal.cpuc.ca.gov/TCP/s/